just-buildsystem/justbuild/INSTALL.md

   this directory and has the expected blob id (computed the same way as `git` does).
 Only if this is not the case, fetching from the network is attempted.
+Additionally, if the environment variable `DEBUG` is set, the second bootstrap phase is carried out sequentially rather than in parallel.

 In any case, the resulting binary is selfcontained and can be moved to an appropriate location in `PATH`.